Last updated on April 6, 2026

 Island (Zendikar) | Illustration by Véronique Meignaud

 When it comes to full-art lands I imagine you’re probably a fan, and you’re in fine company.
 These artistic beauties are rightfully loved by MTG players all over the world.
-Jumping on the bandwagon, I’m going to be taking an artful trip along paper and MTG Arena lane to show you what’s available in both these worlds.
+Jump on the bandwagon as I take an artful trip along paper and MTG Arena lane to show you what’s available in both these worlds.

-So, buckle up and get ready for a deep dive into MTG(A)’s full-art lands.
+So, buckle up, get ready to swap your wallpaper, and let's take a deep dive into MTG(A)’s full-art lands.

 Full-Art Lands in MTG Arena